 Furthermore, some mature cataracts will transform over time into hypermature cataracts.

 Hypermature cataracts form due to a loss of fluid and proteins from the lens.

 Hypermature cataracts vary in cloudiness; some are completely cloudy whereas others allow some vision if the rest of the eye is healthy.
 Depending on the dog’s age and breed, it can take several months and even up to several years for a mature cataract to transform into a hypermature cataract.

-Senile cataracts is dependent on the dog’s age (above 6 years usually); and therefore, is a late-onset cataracts in dogs.
+Senile cataracts are dependent on the dog’s age (above 6 years usually); and therefore, is late-onset cataracts in dogs.

 Some cataracts in dogs are small and do not impact vision at all, whereas more severe cataracts in dogs can enlarge and cause blurred vision.
 Over time, untreated cataracts in dogs can damage the internal eye structures, causing the entire lens to become cloudy and total vision loss.